Oxford University Mountaineering Club: Oxford University Women's Mountaineering Club

+Oxford Alpine Club

+The Oxford Alpine Club was established in 1876 by 'members of the Alpine Club who were resident at Oxford University and shared an interest in alpine pursuits'.
+In 1909 the newly founded Oxford University Mountaineering Club accepted undergraduate members and the Oxford Alpine Club accepted alumni of the University.
+The club was dissolved in 1924 and then re-established in 1934.
+In its new form the OAC became open to “resident and non-resident members of the University of Oxford (other than undergraduates in residence) who are interested in mountaineering”.

 Functions and traditions

-The club typically meets on a Wednesday during Oxford term time at the Gardeners Arms pub.
+The club usually meets on a Wednesday during Oxford term time at the Gardeners Arms pub.
 This is where members can sign up to go on weekend 'meets'.
 Meets are organised climbing trips facilitated by the hire of a minibus and campsite.
 The club meets typically include overnight trips to Dartmoor, the Lake District and Cornwall and single day trips to the Wye Valley and Peak District.

-Alongside outdoor climbing trips the club typically organises:
+Alongside outdoor climbing trips the club organises: